 I'm not really proposing a solution, but rather sharing my own need for a creative solution.
 If/when I come up with a possible solution, I'll report back.

-#5 Updated by Sam de Freyssinet about 5 years ago
+#5 Updated by Sam de Freyssinet over 5 years ago

 @spirit yes that is true.
 But I don't think you can tell ORM which Database instance to use so easily AFAIK.